SCRT-HQ/VaporShell/docs/glossary/New-VSEC2SecurityGroupIngress.md

 ### -SourcePrefixListId
 EC2-VPC only\] The prefix list IDs for an AWS service.
 This is the AWS service that you want to access through a VPC endpoint from instances associated with the security group.
-You must specify a source security group SourcePrefixListId, SourceSecurityGroupId, or SourceSecurityGroupName or a CIDR range CidrIp or CidrIpv6.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group-ingress.html#cfn-ec2-securitygroupingress-sourceprefixlistid
 PrimitiveType: String